 Course developers (video lecturers): Marianne Krasny, Yue Li, and Alex Kudryavtsev.

-We provide two webinars before the course and one weekly webinars during the course.
+We provide one weekly webinars during the course.
 You can watch them live or the recorded version.

 FREQUENTLY ASKED QUESTIONS